zchee/golang-wiki/Home.md

-Welcome to the Go wiki, a collection of information about the [Go Programming Language](https://golang.org/).
+ to the Go wiki, a collection of information about the [Go Programming Language](https://golang.org/).
 [Awesome Go](http://awesome-go.com/) is another great resource for Go programmers, curated by the Go community.

 ## Contributing ##